General forecasts of the . at 02:00 GMT

 — SOCIETY

-(Pandemic auctions epidemic virus internet USA health, Focus, 750 words – Already transmitted)
+(US education virus pandemic society poverty, Focus, 717 words – Already transmitted)

 PHOTOS